Jackson-Mu/Jackson-Mu/README.md

    - I made the World Cup fun with numbers!

 3. 🎨 **My Designs** - [Take a look!](https://jacksonaholtel.my.canva.site/)
-   - See the nice websites I made
+   - See the nice and simplest website Design I made

 ### Want to See More? 👀